polymorvic/cv-sport-geometry/README.md

 At initialization, all detected intersections are **deduplicated and sorted** in descending order of their vertical position (`y` coordinate):
 points closer to the bottom of the image (i.e., closer to the camera) come first.
-This ordered list is stored in **`self.intersections`** and serves as the starting dataset for locating specific court features.
+This ordered list is stored in **`intersections`** attribute of `CourtFinder` object and serves as the starting dataset for locating specific court features.

 The algorithm first iterates through all detected intersections and filters those located on the **outer baseline side** of the court (angles between 90° and 270°).
 For each candidate intersection: